All Episodes

 800, 941 Sean is our number.

-It's amazing how hard that just a simple voter identification that Democrats must feel the pressure that they can't win.
+It's amazing how hard just a simple voter identification that Democrats must feel the pressure that they can't win.

-Because there's no rational reason why you wouldn't want voter integrity.
+That's the only thing that I can think of because there's no rational reason why you wouldn't want voter integrity.

 Anyway, Democrats are under new pressure.

-Well, maybe we'll have a one-time only no legislative filibuster rule for a day, kind of thing.
+Well, maybe we'll have a one-time only, no legislative filibuster rule for a day kind of thing.

 And that's what they're trying to carve out any way they can.

-And you know, then you got the runaway legislators from Texas as American as Apple pie.
+And, you know, then you got the runaway legislators from Texas, as American as apple pie.

 Kamala Harris says, I'm like, oh, okay.

-I have no idea what it is, but it's, you know, I'm watching all of this.
+But it's, you know, I'm watching all of this.

 This is how bad things have gotten.